 3.0 - 3.0 3 hours.
 Accounting in manufacturing operations; cost concepts and classifications; cost accounting cycle; accounting for materials, labor and burden; process cost accounting; budgeting; standard costs; cost reports; direct costing and differential cost analysis.
-Prerequisite(s): ACCT 2010 and 2020 with a grade of C or better; ECON 1100 and 1110; MATH 1680 or MATH 1324.
+Prerequisite(s): ACCT 2010 and 2020, with a grade of C or better.
+May not be taken more than twice at UNT Dallas.